 Provider: In-Network Provider: Out-of-Network Payment: No charge.
 Payment: You pay 0% of billed charges.
-Limit: \$4,000 every three Calendar Years per Claimant
+Limit: \$500 every three Calendar Years per Claima Calendar Years per Claimant up to age 26 ant age 26 and older and \$4,000 every three